Henderson fund outflow led by institutions

-LONDON British investment manager Henderson (HGGH.L) saw a net outflow of 857 million pounds from its funds in the first quarter, largely because of a continuing decline in its low-margin institutional business.
+LONDON Investment manager Henderson saw a net outflow of 857 million pounds from its funds in the first quarter, largely because of a continuing decline in its low-margin institutional business.

 Henderson saw a net first-quarter institutional outflow of 610 million pounds, a net drain of 110 million at its retail arm, predominantly from its British funds, and a 137 million outflow from insurance clients.

-The fund manager, which bought out struggling rival Gartmore last year and has Real Madrid manager Jose Mourinho spearheading its latest advertising campaign, was hit by institutional clients heading for the exit in 2011.
+The fund manager (HGGH.L), which bought out struggling rival Gartmore last year and has Real Madrid manager Jose Mourinho spearheading its latest advertising campaign, was hit by institutional clients heading for the exit in 2011.

 The outflow contrasted with rival Aberdeen Asset Management (ADN.L), which on Monday reported a net inflow for the first three months of 2012 of 2.4 billion pounds.